Peru national under-17 football team: South American Games Records

 The South American Games (a.k.a.
 ODESUR Games; Spanish: Juegos Sudamericanos) are a regional multi-sport event held between nations from South America, organized by the South American Sports Organization (Organización Deportiva Sudamericana, ODESUR).

 The Peruvian U-17 football team achieved its first gold medal in the 1990 South American Games, which they were the hosts, and 2 bronze medals in 1982 and 1994 respectively.

-FIFA U-17 World Cup record

-2019 U-17 World Cup

-Peru would have automatically qualified as the hosts of the 2019 FIFA U-17 World Cup.
-However, FIFA renounced Peru's rights on 22 February 2019 and replaced them with Brazil.

-2021 U-17 World Cup

-Peru will host and automatically qualified as the hosts of the 2021 FIFA U-17 World Cup.

-Squads

 Current squad

+The following 18 players are called up to the squad for the friendly matches against Japan, United States and a team made from Niigata prefecture players.